 In this article we will see what is iconography in art and the importance of symbols in artworks.

+Text: Yolanda Silva author of the online courses: Iconography and Analysing art.
 Cover image: School of Athens, by Rafael (detail)

 What is iconography in art – the symbols and icons